Stomach Bloating: Meaning, Symptoms, Causes, Treatment and How to Get Relief Naturally

 - Lying down soon after eating

-Constipation And Slow Bowel Movement
+Constipation and Slow Bowel Movement

 Constipation is one of the most common hidden reasons behind bloating.
 It does not always mean “no stool”; it can also mean the bowel does not empty comfortably.